PurpleBooth/git-mit/docs/mit.md

 the primary author on each commit, so that credit is distributed evenly.
 This is an opt-in behaviour, just like the rebase behaviour above.

+There are two rotation strategies:

+- `round-robin` rotates through the authors in order, one per commit
+- `random` shuffles the authors randomly on each commit

 By default rotation is off.

 ``` shell,script(name="check-rotation-default",expected_exit_code=0)